UTAustinSPS/data-analysis/static/data_analysis/_sources/intro.txt

 :math:`\LaTeX` is typically used as a "markup" language, which is to say that it takes the place of other document formatters like *Microsoft Word* in order to create a presentable document in a fairly standard way.
-Although *Word* is now better about cross-platform stability, :math:`\LaTeX` is the standard for most physics journals.
+Although *Word* is now competitive about cross-platform stability, :math:`\LaTeX` is the standard for most physics journals.
 :math:`\LaTeX` is based on the :math:`\TeX` language, created by Turing Award winner Donald Knuth.
 Knuth is one of the original experts in many parts of computer science, and his *Art of Computer Programming* volumes are one of the most widely-accepted texts on a variety of subjects.
 Knuth was disappointed with the